SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_DEE28.md

 The DEE28 is a next-generation Dolby multi-format decoder and Dolby E encoder with quad-speed ADD-ON audio bus.

-The Axon ACP DEE28 driver is a serial driver used to control the Axon DEE28 card.
+The Axon ACP DEE28 connector is a serial connector used to control the Axon DEE28 card.

 ## About